Appropedia/techdocs/ssh.md

 # SSH

-Docs on using ssh to access the Appropedia VPS.
+Docs on using ssh to access the Appropedia server.

 We should only allow login using ssh with keys (not passwords).